-Annexes A and D of the present document are normative while annexes B, C, E and G are informative.
+Annexes A and D of the present document are normative while annexes B, C, E and F are informative.

-This ES aims at enlarging the scope of the speech terminals, as the initial document only dealt with PSTN and ISDN speech terminals, and to update the measurement methods that have been changed, in particular with the use of HATS.
+The present document aims at enlarging the scope of the speech terminals, as the initial document only dealt with PSTN and ISDN speech terminals, and to update the measurement methods that have been changed, in particular with the use of HATS.
 In addition, some quality parameters have been provided.